South Fairmount, Cincinnati: Infrastructure

+Lick Run Greenway

-The Metropolitan Sewer District of Greater Cincinnati (MSD) completed a stream daylighting project to restore the Lick Run which used to flow between Queen City Avenue and Westwood Avenue.
-MSD is required to remove 85% of the annual 14 billion gallons of the combined sewer overflows (CSOs) that occur each year in the outdated sewer system during rain events.
-The largest contributor to the overflows is CSO 5 in the Lick Run Watershed which dumps 1.7 billion gallons of raw sewage into the Mill Creek annually.
+In 2021, the Metropolitan Sewer District of Greater Cincinnati (MSD) completed a stream daylighting project to restore the Lick Run which used to flow between Queen City Avenue and Westwood Avenue.
+MSD was required to remove 85% of the annual 14 billion gallons of the combined sewer overflows (CSOs) that entered the local rivers and streams due to outdated sewer systems.
+The largest contributor to the overflows was CSO 5 in the Lick Run Watershed which dumped 1.7 billion gallons of raw sewage into the Mill Creek annually.
 By separating the storm water from the sanitary sewage most of the rain water can be sent straight into a creek, thus alleviating the watershed from CSOs.

+After completion, MSD claimed that the Lick Run Greenway has eliminated 800 million gallons of CSO annually from entering the Mill creek.
+In all, the greenway, which began in 2013, consisted of 12 projects in which 4 were green infrastructure and the remaining 8 were storm sewers.
+As of 2021, MSD claimed that there were at least 9 new species of fish in the creek, including small mouth bass.
+The project also provides amenities such as basketball courts, a playground, water spray park, two shelters, an uncovered event stage, 1.5 miles of Walking/bike paths and the Lick Run Heritage Trail.

-Two plans have been proposed by MSD to solve the issue.
-The preferred plan is to daylight the stream, allowing the rain water to collect in the restored Lick Run and discharge into the Mill Creek.
-This option is anticipated to cost approximately $195 million.
-Some community opposition has been raised for this alternative with a few residents likening it to an "open drainage ditch" and concern about the existing businesses and building stock between the two thoroughfares.
+The Lick Run Greenway cost around $103 million to complete.
+Some community opposition was raised before it was completed in which residents likening it to an "open drainage ditch" and were concerned about the existing businesses and building stock.

-The alternative "grey" solution would consist of constructing a new 25-foot diameter tunnel to replace the 19.5-foot tunnel currently in place.
-This alternative would not separate the storm water from the sanitary sewage so MSD would still be responsible for treating the storm water as if it is sewage.
-This alternative is expected to cost about $312 million.
+There was also an alternative "grey" solution that they did not end up building that would have consisted of constructing a new 25-foot diameter tunnel to replace the 19.5-foot tunnel that was in place.
+This alternative would not have separated the storm water from the sanitary sewage so MSD would have been responsible for treating the storm water as if it was sewage.
+This alternative could have cost about $312 million.